 Yes, most ingredients for Colorado Sauce, like dried chili peppers, spices, and garlic, are readily available at grocery stores.
 Alternatively, they can also be easily found and ordered through Amazon, especially if you’re looking for specific types of chilies or ingredients.

 To store Homemade Colorado Sauce, place it in an airtight container in the refrigerator.
 It will remain good for up to one week.
 For longer storage, freeze the sauce; it will keep well for about 3 months in the freezer.
 When ready to use, thaw it in the refrigerator overnight.
 To reheat, simply warm it in a saucepan over low heat, stirring occasionally until heated through.

 - 2 cloves garlic - peeled

 - 1/8 cup grapeseed or vegetable oil

 - 1 teaspoon salt

 - 3 cups chicken stock

-- Place a large saute pan over medium-heat on your stove top.
-Holding a fine mesh sieve over the top of the pan, pour the contents of the blender through the sieve to strain out any remaining solids.
-Discard solids.
+- Place a large sauté pan over medium heat on your stovetop.
+Holding a fine mesh sieve over the pan, pour the contents of the blender through the sieve to strain out any remaining solids.
+Discard the solids.